Medicare : Frequently Asked Questions

 Q: What do I need to do to get care?

-A: Our plans work just like traditional health insurance.
+A: Our plans work just like a traditional health insurance.
 Just show your WellCare Member ID card (instead of your Medicare card) at the doctor's office.
 You may have a co-payment due at that time.

 Q: What happens if my doctor is not familiar with WellCare Plans?